 Organized by: Thomas Swift

-Posted by tmswift 8 months ago.
+Posted by tmswift about 4 years ago.

 Princeton's Roots Tour I: The Log College

 The Log College in Neshaminy, PA, is part of the DNA of Princeton.
 It operated from 1726 to 1745 under the tutelage of William Tennent.
 After he died, 5 of the College's alumni and faculty, including Tennent's two sons, joined Jonathan Dickinson in 1746 in Elizabeth, NJ, and became the inaugural Trustees of the newly-chartered College of New Jersey.
 While a plaque on Nassau Hall talks about the Log College as a direct predecessor of Princeton, the relationship is more indirect.
 We will have a free private tour of William Tennent’s house (which originally housed the Log College), the adjacent site where the Log College building once stood, Tennent’s gravesite, and the church in which his two sons (who also traveled to the UK to raise funds for building Nassau Hall) first preached.